 Here the scenery is completely different from the never ending plains that can be seen more to the south.
 Horse-back riding, cycling or hiking through the mountain trails is an exhilarating experience.
 On the way you can stroll around some picturesque villages and interesting cities inside the natural park, such as Marvão and Portalegre, where the cultural and historic heritage is very rich.

 There is an hidden gem nearby that is the cherry on the top for outdoors fans.
 Passadiço do Alamal is a wooden path near the castle of Belver that follows a 2km stretch of river Tejo.
 The place is super peaceful and inspiring and along the way you get to see beautiful river beaches, various species of birds and really feel connected with nature.
+For more information about this natural park read this post.

 The area of Portinho da Arrábida is sought for the incredible crystal clear waters and beautiful beaches, but there are other reasons to explore this natural park located between Palmela (Setúbal) and Sesimbra.
 Mountaineering fans will find this place an absolute paradise, with cracks and gaps on the rocks that require challenging skills but offer rewarding views.
 The green vegetation around is glorious and completes this picture perfect destination.
 Cycling through the steep hills or kayaking are two other incredible activities around here.